 - 1 tablespoon unsalted butter

-Remove from heat and whisk in butter and vanilla extract.
-Place a fine mesh strainer over a large heatproof bowl.
-Pour the mixture through the strainer and into the bowl (Optional, to remove lumps.
-If you have no lumps, you can skip this step).
+- Remove from heat and whisk in butter and vanilla extract.
+OPTIONAL, to remove lumps: Place a fine mesh strainer over a large heatproof bowl.
+Pour the mixture through the strainer and into the bowl.
+Skip this step if you don't notice any lumps in your pudding.

-Transfer the pudding from the large bowl into individual serving bowls.
-Cover with plastic wrap.
-Refrigerate for several hours until chilled.
+- Transfer the pudding into a large bowl or into individual serving bowls.
+Cool until it is lukewarm, then cover with plastic wrap.
+Refrigerate for several hours or until chilled.